Free Clipart and Pictures

 1793...The Louvre Museum is created from

 what was previously a Royal Palace in France.
-The Louvre would become the
+The Louvre will become the

 world's largest art museum.